• Skip to primary navigation

 • Rich chocolate taste

-• Can also be made in to a 20 cm/8 inch cake
+• Can also be made into a 20 cm/8 inch cake

 Dark Chocolate Mochi Cupcake served on a ceramic flower plate